jedzme/jeduframework/README.md

 # seleniumframework

-###This is a simple selenium framework I created from scratch.
+###This is a simple selenium framework I created.
+This is using TestNG as testing framework.
 Language used is Java